yasse-ofc/yasse-crawlers/README.md

 1. Updating DB daily;
 2. Updating DB without reconstructing it from scratch;
+3. Bypassing Cloudflare;
+4. Find an alternative to setTimeOut() for randomly generated time delays to make requests;

 Possible Solutions:

 1. Make the update process faster and less resource-heavy;
 2. Only update series that changed values;
+3. Set cookies in Puppeteer to fool Cloudflare;
+4. No idea for now;

 ### Solved Problems

-1. Bypassing Cloudflare;
-2. Only updating DB after going through every series in a site;
+1. Only updating DB after going through every series in a site;
+2. Create proxy pool with auto renew;

 Solutions:

-1. Using Puppeteer Stealth Plugin;
-2. Update for every visited page in the site;
+1. Update for every visited page in the site;
+2. Use Webshare builtin proxy renewing tool;

 ---